 The following are some common employment-related situations that may result in lawsuits.

 This is the most common of Wage & Hour Claims—and it usually comes from a former employee, who often alleges that [you] did not pay for the time they spent checking and responding to email after hours.
 Some states are beginning to recognize the challenge when employers are unaware that employees are performing work-related tasks after-hours, but we continue to see suits where former (usually disgruntled) employees are suing for back wages plus legal fees.

-Having a volunteer work alongside someone you are employing, for the same position, opens up your organization to a lawsuit for unfair hiring practices.
-Recently, a mission settled a lawsuit from a former resident who, as a part of his work therapy, helped with the dishes alongside an employed individual.
-While many missions implement “work therapy” as an exchange for services provided by a resident, a volunteer may not be used to replace the services of an employee.
+Having an individual perform volunteer work for some hours, and receive compensation for the same position, opens up your organization to a lawsuit for unfair compensation practices.
+Recently, a mission settled a lawsuit from a former resident who, as a part of his work therapy, helped with the dishes as a volunteer for some “work therapy” hours – and then worked in the dish room, receiving compensation as an employee for some additional hours.
+While many missions implement “work therapy” as an exchange for services provided by a resident, employment needs to be distinctly for pay or volunteer.

 Some organizations want to provide some compensation for their workers, but for varied reasons, are unable to offer employment.
 Therefore, it seems that the best solution is to provide a “stipend” for the person’s time.
 Any compensation in exchange for work performed must meet federal regulations, including hourly rates for employees.
 One organization, recently accused of this, was required to pay the unpaid balance of an hourly wage retroactive back to the first day of service.